-Two things cost investors and businessmen - greed and fear: greed causes destruction and fear misses potential gain.
+Two things cost investors and businessmen – greed and fear: greed brings ruin, and fear misses potential profits.
 Fear is better than greed (Pr 14:23; 21:5; 22:3; 28:11,19,22).
 There are no free lunches: wise men reject even cheap lunches, knowing they are deceptive.
 Bulls and bears can make money in any market, but pigs end up eating trash.

 Are you tempted in any area of life to compromise in order to get ahead?
 In any of the areas listed above?
 Godly men are content with what they have, for they esteem the Lord and His word their portion forever (Ps 19:10; 73:25-26; 119:11; Heb 13:5-6).
 And their families will be blessed in the earth for such noble and virtuous men (Pr 11:21; Is 65:23).